collapsed-stacks/startups/questions/1015/how-long-should-i-keep-running-my-mobile-app-startup-if-its-income-is-low.md

 - tagged: `mobile-apps`, `revenue`
 - score: 7

-<p>I hope my question is not too broad.</p>
+I hope my question is not too broad.

-<p>How long should I keep running my mobile app startup if it is generating low income?<br />
+How long should I keep running my mobile app startup if it is generating low income?<br />
-I've got my startup and I was wondering if I should stop it, because there's not enough income and app sales for the moment.</p>
+I've got my startup and I was wondering if I should stop it, because there's not enough income and app sales for the moment.

-<p><em>Edit</em> : the startup has 3 apps in the store.</p>
+*Edit* : the startup has 3 apps in the store.

 ## Answer 1025